sjp38/linux/for_damon_patches/cv.rst

 We evaluated DAMON's overhead, monitoring quality and usefulness using 25 realistic workloads on my QEMU/KVM based virtual machine.

 DAMON is lightweight.
-It consumes only -0.08% more system memory and up to 1% CPU time.
-It makes target worloads only 0.76% slower.
+It consumes only 0.08% more system memory and up to 1% CPU time.
+It makes target worloads only 0.25% slower.

 DAMON is accurate and useful for memory management optimizations.
-An experimental DAMON-based operation scheme for THP removes 83.66% of THP memory overheads while preserving 40.67% of THP speedup.
-Another experimental DAMON-based 'proactive reclamation' implementation reduced 22.42% of system memory usage and 88.86% of residential sets while incurring only 3.07% runtime overhead in best case.
+An experimental DAMON-based operation scheme for THP removes 100% of THP memory overheads while preserving 39.67% of THP speedup.
+Another experimental DAMON-based 'proactive reclamation' implementation reduced 22.96% of system memory footprint and 89.49% of residential sets while incurring only 2.45% runtime overhead in best case (parsec3/freqmine).

 NOTE that the experimentail THP optimization and proactive reclamation are not for production, just only for proof of concepts.